YingHu1234/HousingPrice/README.md

 ## 🎈 Web Scraping and SQL <a name = "webScraping_SQL"></a>

-Used Python and SQL for web scraping and restructure a table for time series analysis:
+Used Python and SQL for web scraping：

 ![image](https://github.com/YingHu1234/HousingPrice/blob/main/img/Py_1.PNG)